shermszz/BeatBridge/README.md

 - **Role does not exist:**
     Create user via psql:
     ```
-    CREATE USER myuser WITH PASSWORD 'your_password';
+    CREATE USER postgres WITH PASSWORD 'your_password';
     ```

 - **Password Authentication Failed:**